 Group fresh green leaves and a single pink rose in vintage bottles together against a dark painted wall.
 Image via Bloglovin

 I have a weakness for art, whether it is big oil paintings, graphic design, prints, black and white photography or sculpture.
-I LOVE art and when I see something that catches my eye and ‘speaks’ to me – I have to buy it.
-Well, if it is within budget that is… You’d be surprised though how often you may find something that would look great in your collection that isn’t expensive.
+I LOVE art and when I see something that catches my eye and ‘speaks’ to me, and is within budget – I have to buy it.
+You’d be surprised how often you may find original art that isn’t expensive.
 A little bronze sculpture at a yard sale, a vintage oil painting in a charity shop or a cool film poster at an auction.
 You really don’t need to fork out thousands to buy original art by famous names to get a great collection going.
 Just do it.

 Try also going around exhibitions in your local area to discover artists in your own community whose work may be more affordable than you think.
 Or how about framing some of your children’s drawings to add to the mix?
 Or an illustrated page from an old book?
 To get the bohemian vibe going, group your framed art on a wall to create a colourful eye catching gallery.
 Lean them against a wall, overlapping even, or arrange them on a shelf if you like changing them around every now and then.